stan-dev/design-docs/designs/0018-tuples.md

 This syntax is **not** used for tuple expressions.
 While it could be, this is overly verbose and looks like a function call rather than an expression.

-One advantage to using this for expressions _would_ be more natural handling of singleton tuples.
-Using only parenthesis leads to the issue (also found in e.g. Python) where the expression `(1)` is not a tuple containing an int, but just an integer.
-The tuple expression is `(1,)`.
-This somewhat awkward syntax is also used by Stan, but we additionally note that even compared to something like Python, the singleton tuple in Stan is exceptionally useless and will likely never appear in a program "in the wild".

 ## Alternative JSON formats

 Two other formats were considered for JSON representations.